streamingfast/firehose-docs/content/operators/concepts/data-flow.md

 Transactions that have no matching unit are removed from the block and execution units are flagged as matching/not matching the filter expression.
 Block metadata is always sent, even with no matches, to guarantee sequentiality on the receiving end.

+{{< alert type="note" >}}
+We've recently added Index filtering to the `Firehose` as an experimental feature.

+This kind of filtering allows the `Firehose` to sift through the data it returns much faster, concerning itself only with the blocks that correspond to a given query.
+{{< /alert >}}

 ---

 ## `bstream`

-The underlying library that powers all of the components above is `bstream` (for Block Stream) available [on our Github organization](https://github.com/dfuse-io/bstream/blob/develop/README.md).
+The underlying library that powers all of the components above is `bstream` (a portmanteau for Block Stream) available [on our Github organization](https://github.com/dfuse-io/bstream/blob/develop/README.md).

-It is the core code within our stack which abstracts away the files and the streaming of blocks from an instrumented blockchain node, to present to the user an extremely simple interface that deals with all reorgs.
+It is the core code within our stack which abstracts away the files and the streaming of blocks from an instrumented protocol node, to present to the user an extremely simple interface that deals with all reorgs.
 The library was built, tweaked and enhanced over several years with high speed and fast throughput in mind.
 For example, the file source has features like downloading multiple files in parallel, decoding multiple blocks in parallel, inline filtering, etc.